Spottedstorm23/OOP-JAVA-Project/README.md

 ## 0 How to start the Game
 Clone the repository to a local directory.
 Open the project in a Code Editor/ IDE of your choice and start the game.
+Set main/java as src and main/resources as resource root, make sure you have java 1.8 as your working sdk.

 ## 1 About the Game
 You are a little mouse trapped in a labyrinth filled with Cheese.